 Before the 1996 title game against the Miami Hurricanes, Morris decided to use a brand new baseball bat as a favor to LSU head coach Skip Bertman’s daughter, who was promoting her local batting cage business.

-In the bottom of the ninth inning of the championship game, LSU was trailing 8-7 when Warren Morris stepped to the plate with two outs.
+In the bottom of the ninth inning of the championship game in Omaha, LSU trailed 8-7 when Warren Morris stepped to the plate with two outs.
 On the very first pitch he saw, the Tigers’ left-handed leader smacked a ball that sailed over the right field fence for a walk-off home run to win the NCAA National Championship.

 In his first full season in 1994, Morris started 63 of 66 games at various positions and earned an honorable mention as a Freshman All-American.
 After Walker was selected No. 8 overall in the 1994 MLB Draft, Morris became the LSU’s starting second baseman in 1995 and continued to build his legacy.